artgolwebdev/LP07/DEPLOYMENT.md

 - Images are optimized during build
 - CSS and JS are minified
 - Assets are cached for better performance
-- Consider using CDN for large images
+- Fancybox provides optimized image loading
+- Motion animations are optimized for performance

 ## 🔒 Security